brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VII. THE PATH TO LIBERATION.md

 - Highlight(pink) - Location 3988
 The āsavas or taints are a classification of defilements considered in their role of sustaining the forward movement of the process of birth and death.

+- Highlight(pink) - Location 4352
+“When his mind is thus concentrated, purified, bright, unblemished, rid of defilement, malleable, wieldy, steady, and attained to imperturbability, he directs it to knowledge of the destruction of the taints.
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

+- Highlight(pink) - Location 4354
+He understands as it really is: ‘This is suffering.
+This is the origin of suffering.
+This is the cessation of suffering.
+This is the way leading to the cessation of suffering.’
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

+- Highlight(pink) - Location 4355
+He understands as it really is: ‘These are the taints.
+This is the origin of the taints.
+This is the cessation of the taints.
+This is the way leading to the cessation of the taints.’
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

 - Highlight(pink) - Location 3994
 The three taints mentioned in the Nikāyas are respectively synonyms for craving for sensual pleasures, craving for existence, and ignorance.

+- Highlight(pink) - Location 4360
+“When he knows and sees thus, his mind is liberated from the taint of sensual desire, from the taint of existence, and from the taint of ignorance.
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

 - Highlight(pink) - Location 3995
 When the disciple’s mind is liberated from the taints by the completion of the path of arahantship, he reviews his newly won freedom and roars his lion’s roar: “Birth is destroyed, the spiritual life has been lived, what had to be done has been done; there is no more coming back to any state of being.”

+- Highlight(pink) - Location 4361
+When it is liberated there comes the knowledge: ‘It is liberated. ’ He understands: ‘Birth is destroyed, the spiritual life has been lived, what had to be done has been done, there is no more coming back to any state of being.’
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

 ___